Orange Rolls Recipe

 What are Orange Rolls?

-Similar to Cinnamon Rolls, Orange Rolls are chewy, sweet, and warm.
+This of Orange Rolls as the cute, zesty cousin of Cinnamon Rolls.
+They are chewy, sweet, and warm.
 Instead of using cinnamon-sugar, we use a citrusy and lightly spiced sugar filling.
-Plus they are topped with an orange cream cheese frosting too!
+Plus they are topped with an orange cream cheese glaze that makes these over the top delicious!

 Despite the time it takes to make these treats, they’re a great breakfast, snack, or dessert.
 Yes, you have to wait for the dough to rise and yes, you have to fill them and then wait again, but after all of that, I promise it’s worth it!